YUSRIN20/React-Context_Task/README.md

 # Mobile Store Cart Web Application with Context API

 This is a simple web application for a mobile store.
-It allows users to browse through available products, view product details, and manage their shopping cart.
+It allows users to manage their shopping cart.
 The application utilizes React's Context API to manage global state across components.

 ## Features